This is the blog cum Notes I thought I published ages ago but it turns out I never did. So here it is now.

 [Install]

-remember to find the correct location of your calibre-server binary with
+WantedBy=default.targetremember to find the correct location of your calibre-server binary with

-whereis calibre-server
+whereis calibre-servercommand.

 - Enabling the service

-systemctl --user enable calibre-server
+systemctl --user enable calibre-server - Starting the service

-- Check the service running at
+systemctl --user start calibre-server - Check the service running at

-in your browser - Last but not least enable service to keep running in background even after your user logged out:
+localhost:8180in your browser - Last but not least enable service to keep running in background even after your user logged out:

 loginctl enable-linger username